How to Inspect Appliances According to TREC Standards

 This course has been approved by:

-Upon completion of this course and passing of the 50-question final exam (drawn from a larger pool), the student can download and print his/her own Certificate of Completion, which is auto-generated in the inspector's own name.
+Upon completion of this course and passing the 50-question final exam (drawn from a larger pool), the student can download and print his/her own Certificate of Completion, which is auto-generated in the inspector's own name.

 Non-members may view only the first page of the course.